Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation

-Recently, prevalent works \cite{he2020epipolar, iskakov2019learnable, Zhang_2020} tend to utilize multi-view geometric constrains.
-Most existing multi-view methods aggregate features from different views via projective geometry, depending on calibrated parameters.
-Camera parameters incorporate solid prior knowledge into the network but are difficult to accurately calibrated in dynamic capture.
-To this end, some other works \cite{huang2019deepfuse} attempt to fuse multi-view features without calibration, but they have strict requirements on camera configuration and the number of views.
+Recently, prevalent works~\cite{he2020epipolar, iskakov2019learnable, zhang2021adafuse, qiu2019cross, ma2021transfusion} tend to utilize multi-view geometric constraints.
+Most existing multi-view methods aggregate information from different views via projective geometry, depending on calibrated camera parameters.
+Camera parameters incorporate solid prior knowledge into the network but are difficult to calibrate accurately in dynamic capture.
+To this end, some works \cite{huang2020deepfuse} attempt to fuse multi-view features without calibration, but they have strict requirements on camera configuration and the number of views.
 In addition, massive computation in the geometric space hinders multi-view methods to deal with video sequences.
-Overall, most existing multi-view methods are more accurate, but camera calibration and computation overhead limit their application scenes.
+Overall, most existing multi-view methods are more accurate than monocular methods, but camera calibration and computation overhead limit their application scenarios.

-Each above-mentioned framework targets one or a few particular combinations of those factors and is not compatible with others, limiting the flexibility of the 3D HPE algorithm.
-Thus, it is essential to develop a unified framework that can adaptively handle all the factors.
-Specifically, a unified framework needs to be compatible with monocular to multi-view, single-image to video 3D HPE: (1) The framework should fuse features from an arbitrary number of views without customed retraining.
-(2) It is required to integrate multi-view features in uncalibrated scenes since synchronous camera calibration in dynamic capture is unrealistic.
-(3) It should adaptively fuse temporal features lying in the varying-length videos, and be compatible with a single image.
-(4) It should be lightweight enough to handle multi-view videos.
+Each method, as mentioned above, targets one or a few particular combinations of those variable factors and is not compatible with others, limiting the flexibility of the 3D HPE algorithm.
+Thus, developing a unified framework that can adaptively handle all the factors is essential.
+The main obstacles are that (1) Most deep learning modules, such as fully connected layers, long and short-term memory (LSTM), and GCN, are not friendly to variable-length input.
+Moreover, these modules still have generalization problems even with careful adjustments to handle variable-length input.
+(2) Most methods rely on camera calibration to deal with multi-view information, but precise camera parameters are unrealistic to calibrate synchronously in dynamic capture.
+(3) Some methods are too computationally expensive to deal with multi-view videos.
+Accordingly, a unified framework needs to be compatible with monocular to multi-view, single-image to videos 3D HPE: (1) It should effectively integrate an arbitrary number of multi-view features in uncalibrated scenarios.
+(2) It should adaptively fuse temporal features in the variable-length videos and be compatible with a single image.
+(3) It should be lightweight enough and have generalization capability.